ejhall78/patient-appointment-backend/README.md

 ```
 sudo kill **PID**
 ```
+### How to interact

 You should now see docker compose logging the build and creation process for the database and the backend containers.

-You can now head to http://localhost:8000/docs to interact with the backend service via a handy UI.
+You can head to http://localhost:8000/docs to interact with the backend service via a handy UI.

 **Tip**: checkout the *example-patients.json* file for some valid data.